 At long last, we reach our final category of meat—processed meat.
 Of all the protein sources we’ve covered, processed meat has far and away the most evidence of harm.
 Few, if any, meta-analyses have found processed meat to not carry risk and for that risk to not be greater than any other source of protein.
 Simply put, processed meat is unhealthy.

 As with red meat, this isn’t to say you can never enjoy a slice of bacon, an Italian sub, or a holiday ham.
 When we talk about risk, we’re talking about dose-response curves, and having an occasional meal with processed meat isn’t going to negatively affect your health anymore than eating a serving of broccoli once a month will meaningfully improve it.
 If it’s your daily habit, though, then it does carry risk.

 Risk, In the Context of Diet

-While it may be helpful to “know” that some foods are healthier or less healthy than others, it might be make daily decisions based on the above data.
+While it may be helpful to “know” that some foods are healthier or less healthy than others, it might be hard to make daily decisions based on the above data.
 For example, how much fish are we talking about to get a benefit?
 How much steak can you eat before things get unhealthy?
 Here, it might be helpful for a visual aid: